Skenkel/Anime_Rec/README.md

 All nonzero scores are modified:'COMPLETED':0,'CONSUMING':0,'DROPPED':-2,'ONHOLD':-1,'BACKLOG':-.5

-The purpose of this data prep is train a network that predicts Anime a user is likely to complete.
+The purpose of this data prep is to train a network that predicts Anime a user is likely to complete.
 This is because a user who drops a show and does not give it a score is treated as having given that show a -2 on a 10 point scale.

 ##### Neural Net 4: Score Imputation
 All zeros scores are imputed:'COMPLETED':8,'CONSUMING':7,'DROPPED':3,'ONHOLD':5,'BACKLOG':6 All nonzero scores are unmodified.
-This has the same purpose as network 3 (train the network that incompleted shows are worse than shows that users have completed), but it does so without the staggering cost of negative scores being introduced.
+This has the same purpose as network 3 (train the network that uncompleted shows are worse than shows that users have completed), but it does so without the staggering cost of negative scores being introduced.

 ##### Neural Net 5: Status Embedding
 All scores are left alone.
 The Neural Net is fed with user, score, and status(all of which are embedded to hidden factors).
 As a result, the neural net learns the interactions between users, animes and status (users may drop Gintama while still liking it).
-This is the architecure of this network:
+This is the architecture of this network:
 ![nn5_1.png](nn5_1.png?raw=true)